cmu-psych-fms/alhazen/doc/index.rst

 reporting by the parent, control process.
 This return value must be `picklable
 <https://docs.python.org/3.7/library/pickle.html#pickle-picklable>`_.
+We learn instances for each of the two possible choices with a prepopulated instance value of twelve to ensure exploration of both choices.
 Again this method is called in a worker process, and we are ignoring the values of the *round*, *participant*, *condition* and *context* parameters.